My dream trip had officially begun!

 After the tour we had some free time to explore the city before we were to meet back up with our original tour group and leader for dinner in a traditional Irish pub.
 Here are some of the things we found.

-The next day was nothing short of incredible.
-We saw so many ancient, legendary, and downright beautiful sights – many of which were exactly what I was hoping the trip would be like (and more!).
+The next day was incredible.
+We saw so many ancient, legendary, beautiful sights – many of which were exactly what I was hoping the trip would be like (and more!).

 We started at a site that’s attracted artists and photographers for centuries.
 The “Dark Hedges” are two rows of beech trees, planted by a wealthy family in the 18th century to line the sides of their driveway.
 As the trees grew, they formed a canopy – almost a tunnel – that the family’s visitors would drive through before reaching the estate.
 Now, the trees are most famous for their role in the popular television show, “Game of Thrones.”